frePPLe/frepple/doc/model-reference/item.rst

                                | For most applications the booking value is the appropriate
                                  one.
                                | The default value is 0.
-hidden       boolean           Marks entities that are considered hidden and are normally
+buffers      list of buffer    Returns the list of buffers for this item. hidden       boolean           Marks entities that are considered hidden and are normally
                                not shown to the end user.
 action       A/C/AC/R          | Type of action to be executed: